jaanga/jaanga.github.io/blog/2015-11-01_first-post_jaanga.md

 Actually the files were already there, it's just the data was duplicated and the links were not there.

-Generally the Jaanga home page is becoming a more simple experience for the user - and possibly becoming easier to maintain As aoways, there could be many more words - and much more code.
+Generally the Jaanga home page is becoming a more simple experience for the user - and possibly becoming easier to maintain As always, there could be many more words - and much more code.